sqlparser/sqlflow_public/grabit/readme.md

 The name of the SQL file with full path.

+- **csvFormat**

+Format of a CSV file. used to represent the CSV in the `Catalog,  Schema, ObjectType, ObjectName, ObjectCode, Notes ` each column is the number of columns in the CSV file, does not exist it is `0`, The default is  `013245`.

+- **objectCodeEncloseChar**

+Specifies that the string contains SQL Code content.

+- **objectCodeEscapeChar**

+ObjectCodeEncloseChar specifies the string escape.

 ### 8. SQLInDirectory

 When `SQLScriptSource=directory`, SQL files under this directory including sub-directory will be analyzed.